 Instructors may consider attendance in the calculation of students’ grades.
 Refer to Academic Regulation 14 for more details.

-Academic Regulations 17-19 describe the OSU grading system.
-The available grades and their associated point values are explained.
-Here you can also learn about the alternative grading system and the rules associated with these systems.
+Academic Regulations 17–19 describe the OSU grading system—available grades and associated point values, and the alternative grading system.

 The Faculty Senate Committee on Academic Standing is charged with the responsibility for enforcement of the above regulations on Satisfactory Academic Standing.
 Additionally, this committee has discretionary authority to grant exceptions and to develop guidelines for the administration of these regulations.

 1 An attempt comprises a final grade in a course where the grade is: A, A–, B+, B, B–, C+, C, C–, D+, D, D–, F, S, U, P, NP, I/Alternate Grade (where the Alternate Grade is one of these grades), W, or Y.

 Students may petition once with the Registrar to exclude OSU courses from the calculation of institutional requirements, credits, and grade-point average, under the conditions defined in Academic Regulation 31 (Academic Fresh Start Policy).